elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-a-pvalue-calculated-and-why-is-it-important-in-hypothesis-testing.md

 url: /learn/psychology/questions/how-is-a-pvalue-calculated-and-why-is-it-important-in-hypothesis-testing
 score: -1.0
 related_article1:
-    id: 165080
+    id: 165093
-    title: What ethical considerations must be taken into account when conducting research?
+    title: >-
+        Why is replication important in research, and what challenges might arise?
     subject: Psychology
-    url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
+    url: /learn/psychology/questions/why-is-replication-important-in-research-and-what-challenges-might-arise
 related_article2:
-    id: 165074
+    id: 165091
-    title: What does statistical significance indicate in the interpretation of hypothesis testing results?
+    title: >-
+        What are the essential elements of academic writing standards in research papers?
     subject: Psychology
-    url: /learn/psychology/questions/what-does-statistical-significance-indicate-in-the-interpretation-of-hypothesis-testing-results
+    url: /learn/psychology/questions/what-are-the-essential-elements-of-academic-writing-standards-in-research-papers
 related_article3:
-    id: 165073
+    id: 165086
-    title: How do you select the appropriate test for hypothesis testing?
+    title: >-
+        What is the significance of main effects in research, and how are they identified?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
+    url: /learn/psychology/questions/what-is-the-significance-of-main-effects-in-research-and-how-are-they-identified
 related_article4:
-    id: 165091
+    id: 165072
-    title: What are the essential elements of academic writing standards in research papers?
+    title: >-
+        What is the difference between a null hypothesis and an alternative hypothesis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-essential-elements-of-academic-writing-standards-in-research-papers
+    url: /learn/psychology/questions/what-is-the-difference-between-a-null-hypothesis-and-an-alternative-hypothesis
 related_article5:
-    id: 165084
+    id: 165093
-    title: What distinguishes randomized controlled trials from quasi-experimental designs?
+    title: >-
+        Why is replication important in research, and what challenges might arise?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
+    url: /learn/psychology/questions/why-is-replication-important-in-research-and-what-challenges-might-arise
 ---

 &nbsp;